More than three dozen dead, 100 injured after fire tears through crowded ferry in Bangladesh

 Golam Sadek, head of Bangladesh Inland Water Transport Authority, told AFP that the ship was constructed in 2019 and cleared for use through 2022.
 The ferry had a license to carry a maximum of 420 people, though survivors and officials estimated that between 500 and 700 people were aboard when the fire broke out, according to AFP.

 The ferry left Dhaka, Bangladesh’s capital, on Thursday and was traveling along the Sugandha river near the town of Jhalakathi when the blaze overtook the three-decker boat.
 Local officials said they think the fire started in the engine room, the BBC reported.
+The country’s department of Fire Service and Civil Defense did not respond immediately to a request for comment on the cause of the blaze or its impact.

 Anguished passengers recalled making heartbreaking, split-second decisions amid the chaos.